k-cross/finance_signals/README.md

     + Fed Meetings, rate hike, etc.
     + Deviation from indexes or tickers in same industry
 - Aiming for long term trading, profitability in weeks/months timeframe

-## Decide if

-- Are we predicting stocks of a specific industry?
-    + They all react different amounts to different factors
-    + Tech, finance, retail, natural resource, etc.